ajerni/langchain-zim-generator-pinecone/README.md

-# langchain-zim-generator
+# langchain-zim-generator-pinecone

 This python script uses langchain and OpenAI to create an index.html file containing ZIM code.
 It takes the whole zimdocs.txt file (thanks to Dr. Abstract - https://zimjs.com/docs.html), splits it into smaller pieces that are embedded in a vectorsore.
 The query is placed in the same vectorstore and returns similar chunks from the documentation, from which a ZIM code is generated using some very clever 😉 prompt engineering.
+Vectorestore hosted at pinecone.
+Therefore alseo OpenAI API keys from free plans should work, because the embeddings into the vectorstore are already done.

 ## Examples